bwolmarans/bwaf-lab/README.md

 az storage blob upload --account-name sabwaf --container-name contbwaf3 --name barracuda-byol-license-list.json --file barracuda-byol-license-list.json --auth-mode key --account-key <right click, paste, put your azure storage account key here>

 Now actually create the BWAF virtual machine and everything it needs to work.
 It will automatically get a BYOL license from the file uploaded.
+You must please change the string changeme to be your azure storage account key.
+Just use copy and paste to get the job done!

 Unless you are the SE creating the storage account, you can just start with this command and skip the others:

 az group deployment create --rollback-on-error --parameters '{"saKey": {"value": "changeme"}}' --resource-group sko2020bwaf --template-uri https://raw.githubusercontent.com/bwolmarans/bwaf-lab/master/sko_bwaf_deployment.json